Back To Search Results

 Anatomy and Physiology

-The pediatric airway is narrowest at the subglottis (as opposed to the adult airway, where the glottis is the narrowest point) and is located cephalad and more anterior when compared to the adult airway.
-Children 12 years or younger have a smaller cricothyroid membrane, and their larynx is more compliant, funnel-shaped, and rostral in position.
-The larger occiput combined with a shorter neck makes laryngoscopy relatively more difficult, providing obstacles to the alignment of the oral, laryngeal, and tracheal axes.
-It often requires a folded towel or shoulder roll to achieve a neutral position of the neck and open the airway.[1]
-Proper positioning of any airway is vital for successful intubation, and it is important to know differences when compared to the adult patient.
+The adult airway is narrowest at the glottis, whereas the pediatric airway is narrowest at the subglottis and is located more cephalad and anteriorly.
+Children aged 12 or younger have a smaller cricothyroid membrane, and their larynx is more compliant, funnel-shaped, and positioned more rostrally.
+The larger occiput, combined with a shorter neck, makes laryngoscopy more difficult and creates obstacles for aligning the oral, laryngeal, and tracheal axes (see Image.
+Infant Airway).
+Achieving a neutral neck position and opening the airway often requires a folded towel or shoulder roll.
+Proper positioning of the airway is essential for successful intubation, making it important to recognize the differences between the adult and pediatric airways.

-The dimensions of the trachea depend on the age and sex of the child.
-Please see Table 1.
-There are different formulas to select the proper size of the ET tube.
+The dimensions of the trachea depend on the age and sex of the child (see Image.
+Tracheal Dimensions to the 20th Birthday).[2]
+The different formulas that may be used to determine the appropriate size of the ETT are as follows:

-1. The Cole formula for uncuffed tubes: ID (internal diameter) in mm= (age in years)/4 + 4 (F)
+• Cole formula (for uncuffed tubes): Internal diameter in millimeters = (age in years)/4 + 4 (F)

-2. The Motoyama formula for cuffed ETTs in children aged 2 years or older: ID in mm = (age in years)/4 + 3.5 (EK)
+• Motoyama formula (for cuffed ETTs in children aged 2 or older): Internal diameter in millimeters = (age in years)/4 + 3.5 (EK)

-3. The Khine formula for cuffed ETTs in children younger than 2 years: ID in mm = (age in years)/4 + 3.0
+• Khine formula (for cuffed ETTs in children younger than 2): Internal diameter in millimeters = (age in years)/4 + 3.0

-For children aged 1 month to 6 years, ultrasound measurement of subglottic airway diameter better predicted appropriately sized endotracheal tube than traditional formulas using age and height.
-This may not be practical in an urgent or emergent situation, so familiarity with the airway sizing algorithms above is paramount.[2]
-Cuffed ET tubes are preferable to decrease the air leak, pressure necrosis in ventilated patients, as the incidence of laryngospasm may be higher with uncuffed ET tubes in prolonged intubation.
-These advantages must be weighed against the relatively larger diameter of the cuffed tube, which may trigger laryngospasm during intubation.
-Video-assisted laryngoscopy equipment is a more recent adjuvant in airway management that facilitates effective visualization of the airway.[3]
+For children aged 1 month to 6 years, ultrasound measurement of the subglottic airway diameter more accurately predicts the appropriately sized ETT compared to traditional formulas based on age and height.
+However, this method may not be practical in urgent or emergent situations.
+Therefore, familiarity with the aforementioned airway sizing algorithms is paramount.[3]
+Cuffed ETTs are preferred to reduce air leaks and pressure necrosis in ventilated patients, as the incidence of laryngospasm may be higher with uncuffed tubes during prolonged intubation.
+These advantages must be balanced against the larger diameter of the cuffed tube, which may provoke laryngospasm during intubation.
+Video-assisted laryngoscopy is a newer tool in airway management that enhances visualization of the airway.[4]

 Indications